Klipsch T5 True Wireless vs. Apple AirPods: Battle of the Premium Buds | Digital Trends

 It’s no secret that we typically prefer headphones with silicone eartips to those without them, largely because the better in-ear seal allows improved passive noise isolation and better bass response.
 That difference is very evident when comparing the AirPods to the Klipsch T5 True Wireless, with the Klipsch model offering a more dynamic and clear low-end when compared to the AirPods, as well as offering a wider, more immersive soundstage.

-The AirPods don’t sound terrible by any means — we especially admire their midrange and high-end response when listening to more acoustic music — but the Klipsch are the clear winner when it comes to well-rounded sound, and the promise of upcoming equalization controls, which will be made available via the upcoming app, should only improve the sound even more.
+The AirPods don’t sound terrible by any means — we especially admire their midrange and high-end response when listening to more acoustic music — but the Klipsch are the clear winner when it comes to well-rounded sound.
+The promise of upcoming equalization controls, which will be made available via the upcoming app, should only improve the sound even more.

 Winner: Klipsch T5 True Wireless